Good morning, you epic article writer, you.

 Why so fast?

 Because at this stage, you shouldn’t be sweating every word.
-You need to register your thoughts, not edit.
+You need to record your thoughts, not edit.
 Editing is for tomorrow.

 Then, walk away.
 Focus on something else, get a good night’s sleep, and plan to take a last look at your post with fresh eyes in the morning.